Arvindhra/bootstrap-cv/README.md

-# bootstrap-resume
+# bootstrap-cv
-My Resume in Bootstrap format
+My CV in Bootstrap format

 The website containing the resume is in the link below: https://arvindhra.github.io/bootstrap-resume/